Databases

 Resources

-If you're using Studio3T to connect to the MongoDB collection, you must be on the Global Protect VPN.
+If you're using Studio3T to connect to the MongoDB collection, you must be on the Global Protect VPN to avoid the 2FA.

 We have a MongoDB instance that runs on tiger-arrk.
 To connect to the MongoDB instance on tiger-arrk with Studio3T, use the following configuration: